Evolution of a twisted electron wave packet perturbed by an inhomogeneous electric field: Numerical results and discussion

 In Fig.~\ref{fig:enter-label} we observe that once the inhomogeneous electric field is included, the radial rings develop maxima and minima along the azimuthal direction.
 The first‐order correction term $\Psi^{(1)}$ distorts the original cylindrical symmetry of the unperturbed LG mode, effectively creating localized ``hot spots'' on the ring.
 Furthermore, for larger $l$, more maxima and minima appear around the circumference.
 This arises because higher-$l$ modes have a stronger inherent azimuthal phase dependence, so even a relatively weak field inhomogeneity can mix the neighboring OAM modes, leading to additional angular modulation in the total density.
 Let us note, while the number of azimuthal modulations still increases with $l$, the potential~\eqref{eqn:profile} blurs the peaks more than the point-source perturbation, so the correspondence between $l$ and the count of density hotspots along the ring becomes noticeably less distinct.
 We underline here that although our calculations are limited to the first order of perturbation theory, the qualitative patterns revealed are quite universal.
 The external-field amplitude represents a trivial prefactor in the first-order correction and chosen to be $E_0 = 1.0 \times 10^7$~V/m only for the presentation reasons.
 For lower amplitudes, the structure of the wave packet will be modified more weakly from the quantitative perspective, while for larger $E_0$ one will need to take into account the higher-order contributions.
 Nevertheless, the qualitative effect of symmetry breaking will remain.

-In Fig.~\ref{fig:enter-label2} we show the argument of the wave function for the same four values of $l$.
-Analogous to Fig.~\ref{fig:enter-label}, the first column of each row displays $\mathrm{Arg}\,\Psi^{(0)}$, the second column corresponds to $\mathrm{Arg}\,\Psi^{(1)}$, and the third column shows $\mathrm{Arg}\,[\Psi^{(0)}+\Psi^{(1)}]$.
-Whereas the density plots in Fig.~\ref{fig:enter-label} emphasize how the probability distribution is reshaped, the argument plots more directly reveal the phase and wavefront distortions.
+In Fig.~\ref{fig:enter-label2} we show the \AK{phase} of the wave function for the same four values of $l$, \AK{i.e., we display the argument of the corresponding complex numbers, $\mathrm{Arg} \, \Psi = \mathrm{Arg} \, (|\Psi|\mathrm{e}^{i\chi}) = \chi$, which takes the values from $-\pi$ to $\pi$.
+Phase singularities are points where the wave function vanishes, so that the phase is undefined.} Analogous to Fig.~\ref{fig:enter-label}, the first column of each row displays $\mathrm{Arg}\,\Psi^{(0)}$, the second column corresponds to $\mathrm{Arg}\,\Psi^{(1)}$, and the third column shows $\mathrm{Arg}\,[\Psi^{(0)}+\Psi^{(1)}]$.
+Whereas the density plots in Fig.~\ref{fig:enter-label} emphasize how the probability distribution is reshaped, the \AK{phase} plots more directly reveal the wavefront distortions.
 The unperturbed wave function has a spiral-type profile of a helically phased LG beam.
 However, the presence of the external field makes the spiral arms uneven, creating additional azimuthal modulations.
-Again, with increasing $l$, the spiral pattern becomes more complex and the external-field effects lead to a more involved structure of the resulting state.
+Again, with increasing $l$, the spiral pattern becomes more complex and the external-field effects lead to a more involved structure of the resulting state. \AK{We should also note, that the middle column displays the phase of $\Psi^{(1)}$; vortices seen there are not, in general, the zeros of the physical state.
+Our vortex analysis is based on the rightmost column showing the full field.}

 Together, Figs.~\ref{fig:enter-label} and \ref{fig:enter-label2} highlight the important conclusion of our study: twisted electron beams carrying higher orbital angular momentum are particularly sensitive to the influence of inhomogeneous fields, which can induce pronounced deformations in both the probability density and the phase structure.
 These results underscore the importance of carefully controlling ambient fields in experiments.